Merluccius merluccius

-Merluccius merluccius, the European hake, is a merluccid hake of the genus Merluccius.
+Merluccius merluccius or the European hake is a merluccid hake of the genus Merluccius.
 Other vernacular names include Cornish salmon and herring hake.
-It is a predatory species which was often netted alongside one of its favoured prey, the Atlantic herring, thus the latter common name.
-It is found in the eastern Atlantic from the Norway and Iceland south to Mauritania and into the Mediterranean Sea.
-It is an important species in European fisheries and is heavily exploited with some populations thought to be being fished unsustainably.
+It is a predatory species, which was often netted alongside one of its favoured prey, the Atlantic herring, hence the latter common name.
+It is found in the eastern Atlantic from Norway and Iceland south to Mauritania and into the Mediterranean Sea.
+It is an important species in European fisheries and is heavily exploited, with some populations being fished unsustainably.

 Description

-Merluccius merluccius is a slim-bodied fish with a large head and large jaws on which are set a number of large curved teeth, the lower jaw has two rows of teeth and the upper jaw has one row.
+Merluccius merluccius is a slim-bodied fish with a large head and large jaws in which are set a number of large curved teeth, the lower jaw having two rows of teeth and the upper jaw one row.
 The inside of the mouth and the branchial cavity are black.
 The body is at its widest just behind its head.
-It has two dorsal fins; the first is triangular in shape, high with a short base, while the second is long, nearly the same length as the anal fin, and both the second dorsal fin and the anal fin have a slightly convex profile.
+It has two dorsal fins, the first triangular, high with a short base, while the second is long, nearly the same length as the anal fin, and both the second dorsal fin and the anal fin have a slightly convex profile.
 The first dorsal fin has a single spine and 7 to 10 fin rays; the second dorsal fin has 36 to 40 fin rays and the anal fin has 36 to 40 fin rays.
-The tips of the pectoral fins extend to the level of the origin of the anal fin in young fish which are less than 20 cm in standard length but does not do so in adults.
-The caudal fin is well-developed and has a truncate margin.
+The tips of the pectoral fins extend to the level of the origin of the anal fin in young fish that are less than 20 cm in standard length but does not do so in adults.
+The caudal fin is well developed and has a truncate margin.
 The lateral line is straight and darker than the background colour.
 It is blue-grey on the back, silvery on the flanks and whitish on the underside.
 They grow to 180 cm but this is rare and a more common larger size is 100 cm.

 Distribution

 Merluccius merluccius is found in the eastern Atlantic from Norway and Iceland, south along the European coast to the Straits of Gibraltar and south along the west coast of Africa to Mauritania.
 It also occurs in the Mediterranean Sea.
-It extends into the Black Sea but it is restricted to the southern shorelines of this sea.
+It extends into the Black Sea but it is restricted to the southern and western (Bulgarian Black Sea Waters, Cape Emine) shorelines of this sea.
 In the Baltic Sea it does not normally extend further east than the Kattegat but it has been recorded as far east as Lithuania.